METRIX IAP

 Strategic Direction

 Let ASC algorithms serve them when efficient.
 No dedicated ad set.
 No bespoke creative.
-If APEX-C01 naturally converts them, capture it — but don't optimize toward this segment.
+If DC02 naturally converts them, capture it — but don't optimize toward this segment.
 Budget allocation: 0% dedicated.

 Message Pillar Framework — Execution Specs